hyzuru/burger-api/README.md

 I will be starting the list with some burgers in Auckland.
 If you have any burger recommendations feel free to contribute to my project with pull requests or send me a message!

-While still incomplete, the API is available for use [here is the RapidAPI link](https://rapidapi.com/asatenshi/api/burger-rec-api)
+While still incomplete, the API is available for use [here at RapidAPI.](https://rapidapi.com/asatenshi/api/burger-rec-api)

 # getting started